-Dutch superyacht builder Royal Huisman has revealed details of its next project, which at 52m will be the biggest sportsfish yacht in the world.
+Dutch superyacht builder Royal Huisman has given a construction update on its next project, which at 52m will be the biggest sportsfish yacht in the world.

-Designed in collaboration with Vripack, the all-aluminium Project 406 (as she’s known for now) was bought at the end of 2020 for an undisclosed sum.
+Designed in collaboration with Vripack, the all-aluminium Project 406 was bought at the end of 2020 for an undisclosed sum.
 In March 2022 the hull was turned, and earlier this week the superstructure was fitted, marking a key milestone in this mammoth superyacht project, which is due for completion late next year.

 Article continues below…